8 benefits of workflows for law firms

 Workflows help to manage an entire legal case or can simply be used to assist with certain tasks.
 For example, a workflow task may be used to prepare a client care letter.

-Firms are turning to workflows to save valuable time but that isn’t the only benefit your practice can realise.
-Successfully implementing workflows into your processes means you can…
+Firms are turning to workflows to save valuable time but that isn’t the only benefit your practice can realise from successfully implementing workflows into your processes.

 1. Ease workload pressures

 We start with the key benefit; workflows ease the pressures of your workload.
 Workflows provide fee earners with the tools they need to complete tasks quicker and easier.
 Fee earners will no longer spend time manually writing reminders, building documents, or chasing clients when automating tasks using software.

 Preuveneers use Osprey workflows to lighten the workload.
 Their Managing Partner, Kelly, explains, “We were doing the work of ten people during [the COVID] lockdown, so Workflows and Document Production were an absolute lifesaver – making our tasks three times faster every day.